MetaMask/metamask-docs/wallet/tutorials/dapp-tutorial.md

 export default App
 ```

-We are creating a piece of local state of type `boolean` or `null` value, initialized with a null value.
+We are creating a piece of local state called `hasProvider` of type `boolean` or `null` value, initialized with a null value.

 Next, we create a `useEffect` with zero dependencies (it will only run once in our component lifecycle).
 React's `useEffect` hook allows components to run code when a component is mounted or when some property's state changes.
 This hook also allows cleaning up when the component is unmounted.
-If you explicitly declare no dependencies by passing in an empty array `[]` like we have done on line 15, `useEffect` will only run once before the component mounts.
+If you explicitly declare no dependencies by passing in an empty array `[]`, our `useEffect` will only run once before the component mounts.

 Inside that `useEffect`, we create an `async` function called `getProvider`.
 This function awaits the `detectEthereumProvider` and uses an option (`silent: true`) to silence any console errors related to the provider not being available.
 YOu can choose not to use that option if you like.
 We use our setter function from within our `useState` and transform the provider's detection to a `boolean` (true/false) value.

-If we run our code now, we'll see that we are no longer blocking our component's rendering, and there is no error in our console.
+If we run our code now, we will see the same result in our app, but we are using  `detect-detectEthereumProvider` rather than our own code.

 ## Connecting to MetaMask